Icon font libraries

 Start by downloading the libraries from their official websites:

-You just need to copy the TrueType or OpenType font files and the .css
+Copy the TrueType or OpenType font files and the .css file.

 purgetss